NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Swaps Sakon to Ukon the first active frame of the hitbox and swaps Ukon to Sakon on frame 2 of the activator
   - Goes into 5X on activation
 - 2X now a mid instead of a high
+- RA
+  - Has less lift
+  - 3 more frames duration
+  - Lifts on block
+- RA(A)
+  - Does spinning knockdown
+  - Less lift
+  - Ends sooner
+  - Transitions later
 - GRKnJ hitboxes changed to properly match RB

 And for Sakon only: